-Below are the most popular studies from PsyBlog published this year, in reverse order.
+Below are the most popular studies from PsyBlog published in 2016, in reverse order.

 Click the links for more on each study: